 No. Project Action Potential to negatively impact on any of the European sites within the Zone of Influence?
-Mitigation Required Yes / No. 23 Developing the Night-time Economy Examine the feasibility of developing niche evening time events at key OPW sites across the Cliff Coast.
-CATALYST PROJECT 4: Beach Ma anagement Facilities 24 Blue Flag Beaches Undertake an audit of the visitor services and facilities (e.g. parking, accessibility) required in all Cliff Coast destination Blue Flag beaches as a guide for sustainable tourism planning across the destination.
-The development of these projects might result in negative environmental effects on all European sites within the Zone of Influence that would, if 25 Platforms for Growth Develop the shared-beach and water-based activity centres in Ballybunion, Fenit and Kilkee under the Platforms for Growth investment.
+Mitigation Required Yes / No. 22 Developing the Night-time Economy Grow the range and quality of evening time experiences within Cliff Coast visitor hubs and local communities.
+23 Developing the Night-time Economy Examine the feasibility of sustainably developing niche evening time events at key OPW sites across the Cliff Coast.
+CATALYST FPROJECT 4: Beach Ma anagement Facilities 24 Blue Flag Beaches Undertake an audit of the visitor services and facilities (e.g. parking, accessibility) required in all Cliff Coast destination Blue Flag beaches as a guide for sustainable tourism planning across the destination.
+The development of these projects might result in negative environmental effects on all European sites within the Zone of Influence that would, if 25 Platforms for Growth Develop sustainably the shared-beach and water-based activity centres in Ballybunion, Fenit and Kilkee under the Platforms for Growth investment.
 Support the development of the centres with the appropriate training and capacity building. unmitigated, have the potential to arise from both the construction and operation of such developments and/or their ancillary infrastructure.
 These types of infrastructure have potential to be located in ecologically and visually sensitive areas adjacent to the coastal and transitional waters.
 These works can also potentially result in the spread of invasive species.
 Increased tourism in these locations would also require provision of welfare facilities, wastewater and waste management.
 The development of these projects could also potentially result in disturbance due to an increase in human activity and visitor numbers in the vicinity of European sites.
-Yes PROJECT 5: Developing 26 Cliffs and Coastal Walks Develop a master planning approach to map the requirements to develop an integrated destination Cliffs and Coastal Walk linking accessible cliff trails and walks across North Kerry and Loop Head Peninsula aligned with the proposed Wild Atlantic Way Coastal Walk project.
-The development of new and existing greenways, trails, walking and cycling routes, has the potential to contribute to sustainable mobility, reduction in emissions and a better management of Yes
+Yes CATALYST PROJECT 5: Developi 26 Cliffs and Coastal Walks Develop a master planning approach to map the requirements to develop an integrated destination Cliffs and Coastal Walk linking accessible cliff trails and walks across North Kerry and Loop Head The development of new and existing greenways, trails, walking and cycling routes, has the potential Yes